To be happy, to me, is to suffer less. If we were not capable of transforming the pain within ourselves, happiness would not be possible.

 Treating Anger with Tenderness

 Mindfulness does not fight anger or despair.
 Mindfulness is there in order to recognize.
 To be mindful of something is to recognize that something is there in the present moment.
 Mindfulness is the capacity of being aware of what is going on in the present moment.
 “Breathing in, I know that anger has manifested in me; breathing out, I smile towards my anger.”
 This is not an act of suppression or of fighting.
 It is an act of recognizing.
-Once we recognize our anger, we embrace it with a lot of awareness, a lot of tenderness.
+Once we recognize our anger, we embrace it with a lot of awareness and a lot of tenderness.

 When it is cold in your room, you turn on the heater, and the heater begins to send out waves of hot air.
 The cold air doesn’t have to leave the room for the room to become warm.
 The cold air is embraced by the hot air and becomes warm—there’s no fighting at all between them.